mongodb/awscdk-resources-mongodbatlas/src/l1-resources/cluster/README.md

 *Note:* Upgrades to or from flex clusters are currently unavailable.
 We expect to support upgrades to or from flex clusters in the forseeable future.

-*Important:* Use the `CfnCluster` resource instead of the `CfnFlexCluster` resource to create and manage flex clusters. `CfnCluster` supports flex clusters and future upgrades will only be available through this resource.
-For more information, see the [`CfnCluster` README](link-to-readme).
+*Important:* Use the `CfnCluster` resource instead of the [CfnFlexCluster](https://github.com/mongodb/awscdk-resources-mongodbatlas/blob/main/src/l1-resources/flex-cluster/README.md) resource to create and manage flex clusters. `CfnCluster` supports flex clusters and future upgrades will only be available through this resource.

 ## Feedback